- Are your citizen’s rights protected?

 If you are registered as resident in Slovakia or if you are lawfully residing in Slovakia before 31 December 2020 and hold an S1 form, your right to access state health care based on your S1 form will stay the same after 1 January 2021.

-Read more about who is entitled to UK-funded health care and how to get an S1 form.
+- Who is entitled to UK-funded health care and how to get an S1 form

 European Health Insurance Card (EHIC)

-If you are in Slovakia only short-term for a temporary stay (e.g. holiday), you can continue using your European Health Insurance Card (EHIC) issued in the UK as you did before, until 31 December 2020.
-You can also use your EHIC if you travel to other countries of the EU, the EEA or Switzerland, under the same conditions.
-Certain categories of persons may continue using the EHIC after 1 January 2021.
+If you are in Slovakia only short-term for a temporary stay (e.g. holiday), you can continue using your European Health Insurance Card (EHIC) issued in the UK as you did before.
+You can also use your EHIC if you travel to other countries of the EU, the EEA or Switzerland.

 The EHIC may be used only to access medically necessary, unplanned, state health care.
 You should complement your EHIC with travel health insurance.